SwissLaptop/nixos-packages/README.md

 # nixos-packages
-packages that might be merged into nixpkgs repo
+packages that might be merged into nixpkgs repo (https://github.com/nixos/nixpkgs) if they like